18F/api-standards/README.md

 Have an obvious mechanism for clients to report issues and ask questions about the API.

-When using GitHub for an API's code, use the associated issue tracker.
+When using GitHub for an API's code or documentation, use the associated issue tracker.
 In addition, publish an email address for direct, non-public inquiries.

+If you don't have a support channel specific to your API, you can use the issue tracker at [GSA-APIs](https://github.com/GSA/GSA-APIs/issues).
+Be sure your support team watches for issues there.

 ### Avoid an API "Ghost Town": responding to issues and questions
 Developers can immediately sniff out a stale and unsupported API by old issues never answered and contact emails that no longer work.